marinoandrea/hangman-cli/README.md

 - The system shall print error messages to the Player in <span style="color:#BF616A">red</span> (#BF616A).

 - The system shall print informational messages to the Player in <span style="color:#5E81AC">blue</span> (#5E81AC).

+- The system shall print regular State messages to the Player in the default color of the terminal.

 ### *Performance requirements*
 <!-- (nonfunctional requirements) -->